Bushrdon/Robo-Arm-V1/Hardware/README.md

 <img src = 'img/servo.jpg'>

+As it is suggest in another part of this guide.
+You will need to use 360 degrees servos also called conitnuous rotation servo motors.
+If you happen to get 180 degrees it is actually better but you will need to re-write some code considering the difference between the two types.
 It would suggest using a external power supply since in the current design it uses Arduino UNO votlage regulator which is not neccesarily great.